Rain gardens

 Build a rain garden

-If you're building an in-ground style rain garden (including infiltration or swales):
+If you're building an in-ground style of rain garden:

 - slope the area away from your house

-- place some rocks in the right spots to help soil from washing away during heavy rain.
+- place some rocks in the lower sides to prevent soil from washing away during heavy rain.

 Keep your rain garden healthy

-- Use the right kind of soil that can soak up water but also lets it pass through.
+- free-draining soil that can soak up water but also lets it pass through

-- Choose plants that can handle lots of water sometimes, and not much water at other times.
-Native plants are best because they're used to the local weather and are easy to take care of.
+- plants that can handle lots of water sometimes, and not much water at other times.
+Native plants are best because they're used to the local weather and are easy to take care of

-- Use different types of plants to stop weeds.
-Keep weeding your garden until the plants have grown.
+- several different types of plants to out-compete any weeds, and regular weeding until the plants have grown and expanded across the garden

-- Use gravel as mulch to lock in the water and stop it from washing away the soil.
+- gravel as mulch on top to lock in the water and stop it from washing away the soil